 While we strive to place every student who applies and is accepted into our program, registration closes once we reach the number of available placements.
 Apply early!

 Your application MUST BE COMPLETED in FULL (including all required attachments and payment) to begin your placement process.
 Be advised that the online application system will not save information and allow you to complete the application later.
-To apply you MUST attach: 1) resume; 2) photo; 3) paragraph stating your interest to intern - Please submit all Word docs.
+To apply you MUST attach: 1) resume; 2) photo; 3) paragraph stating your interest to intern - Please submit attachments as Word documents.

-Once we receive your completed application, the assigned Internship Coordinator will contact the student to set up a screening interview within 7 business days.
+Once we receive your completed application, an Internship Coordinator from The Education Cooperative will contact the student to set up a Skype screening interview.

 - TEC offers internships in traditional careers such as Finance, Engineering, Journalism, Marketing, etc. as well as other less-explored careers.
 Not all internships available are listed here, if you do not see your career of choice listed, please contact us.

 - Student interns should be willing to accept both career strands listed on their application as internship placements.

-- Below are examples of careers and locations where students can be placed.
+- Below are examples of careers that students can explore.